jfjlaros/simpleRPC/docs/usage.rst

    * - key
      - default
-   * - Method name.
+   * - RPC method name.
      - ``method`` followed by a number, e.g., ``method0``.
    * - Parameter name.
      - ``arg`` followed by a number, e.g., ``arg0``.
    * - ``return``
      - ``return``

-To reduce the memory footprint, the use of the ``F()`` macro is allowed in the ``interface()`` function.
+To reduce the memory footprint, the ``F()`` macro can be used in the ``interface()`` function.
 This stores the documentation string in program memory instead of SRAM.
 For more information, see the progmem_ documentation.

 Example
 ^^^^^^^

-Suppose we want to export a method that sets the brightness of an LED and a method that takes one parameter and returns a value.
+Suppose we want to export a function that sets the brightness of an LED and a function that takes one parameter and returns a value.

 .. code:: cpp